Philipp Verpoort

 Associate

-Philipp joined the Sortition Foundation in 2017 and has since been involved in numerous projects.
+Philipp joined the Sortition Foundation in 2017 while working on his PhD in physics in Cambridge 2017–2021.
 One of his first successes was the establishment of the Greater Cambridge Citizens' Assembly — a project that required extensive exchange with the local authorities in Cambridgeshire, which was recognised with the Vice-Channcelor's Social Impact Award of the University of Cambridge in 2020.
-He has since taken up many other projects within our organisation, including our collaboration with the Democracy R&D network, and developing parts of our statistical software suite (especially GroupSelect).
-From October 2018 to September 2021, Philipp was one of the co-directors of the Sortition Foundation, and he continues to make many valuable contributions to the organisation.
+From October 2018 to September 2021, Philipp was one of the co-directors of the Sortition Foundation, where he coordinate the activities of members and other interested followers of the organisation.